Monday, 9 December 2013

 acceleration/ neither object was affected by air resistance 3

-6. (a) resultant/net/unbalanced force is in forwards direction
+6. (a) resultant/net/unbalanced force is in

 /950>550 /driving force>resistive force/